Balzu/g4-2025-website/docs/_pages/index.markdown

 In contrast, general news outlets show a more negative sentiment, particularly in connection with entities like Facebook, the FBI, or even the Senate typically in the context of surveillance concerns, data breaches, or regulatory inaction.
 These platforms and institutions are often portrayed as part of the problem rather than the solution.

-This divergence is the key and reflects two distinct media ecosystems: one that interprets cybersecurity as a technical challenge, and one that dramatizes it as a social or political crisis..
+This divergence is the key and reflects two distinct media ecosystems: one that interprets cybersecurity as a technical challenge, and one that dramatizes it as a social or political crisis.

 <br>